benaltair/epoch/README.md

 ## Building

+This app is configured to deploy automatically on Netlify (or any other serverless platform as needed) when the `main` branch is updated.
+This means it can be deployed to a variety of environments.

-To create a production version of your app:
+To create a local production version of this app:

 ```bash
 npm run build